hmlkao/provider-jfrog-artifactory/UPGRADE.md

 If you used `providerconfigs.artifactory.jfrog.m.crossplane.io` to set up `ProviderConfig` for the `jfrog-artifactory` provider, follow these instructions:

 1. Create `ClusterProviderConfig` with the same configuration as you have in the current `ProviderConfig`
-2. Change `providerConfigRef.kind` of all resources from `ProviderConfig` to `ClusterProviderConfig`
+2. Change `spec.providerConfigRef.kind` of all resources from `ProviderConfig` to `ClusterProviderConfig`
 3. Remove all `providerconfigusages.artifactory.jfrog.m.crossplane.io` resources
 4. Remove all `providerconfigs.artifactory.jfrog.m.crossplane.io` resources
 5. Remove CRD `providerconfigusages.artifactory.jfrog.m.crossplane.io`

+    ```shell
+    kubectl delete crd providerconfigusages.artifactory.jfrog.m.crossplane.io
+    ```

 6. Remove CRD `providerconfigs.artifactory.jfrog.m.crossplane.io`

+    ```shell
+    kubectl delete crd providerconfigs.artifactory.jfrog.m.crossplane.io
+    ```

 7. Upgrade the provider to the `v0.9.1` version
-8. Check if the provider started (is in `Running` state)
+8. Check if is the provider healthy

+    ```shell
+    kubectl get providers provider-jfrog-artifactory
+    ```

 9. Create some resource using this provider to ensure it works properly

 ## `v0.9.0`